National Holiday in Hungary

 The above line is quoted from the famous Nemzeti Dal (National Song) by poet Sándor Petőfi (1823-1849) and a prominent figure of the uprising.

-No Revolution day goes by without reciting the National Song on the celebrations at national monuments, especially from the stairs of the National Museum.
+No Revolution day goes by without reciting the National Song during the celebrations at national monuments, especially from the stairs of the National Museum.

-On 15th March Budapest and the rest of the country are dressed up in red, white and green, the national tricolours of Hungary.
+On 15th March Budapest, and the rest of the country are dressed up in

 People also wear tricolor cockades pinned to their clothes.